 Is there a place for creativity in search?

 While creating our search campaigns, we shouldn’t neglect the opportunity to be creative.
 Jason Miller pointed out the painful fact that in the PPC world, you really have to look very hard to find good examples of the use of creativity as a differentiator.
 He reminded us that creativity could be implemented in keywords & copywriting.
 But also in the search data we have and the search moments we can create.

-When thinking about how we can apply creativity in the future of search, we see that Conversational AI such as intelligent assistants are only going to play a bigger role.
+When thinking about how we can apply creativity in the future of search, we see that Conversational AI such as intelligent assistants is only going to play a bigger role.
 Chatbots with enhanced cognitive abilities and visual searches for eCommerce purposes are some of the things we should keep an eye out for.

 Creating localized campaigns can come with some unique challenges.
 Knowing that more than 20% of Google searches are for local products, services, or places, it is worth the trouble.
 Jon Quinton and Oliver Ewbank came with some tips on how to implement local search and social ads and bring excellent results to both independent businesses and multi-location brands.